nt246/physalia-lcwgs/day_4/markdowns/02_fst.md

 ![stats2_bis](../files/stats2_bis.png)

-Specifically, we are computing a slinding windows scan, with windows of 10kbp and a step of 1kbp.
+Specifically, we are computing a sliding windows scan, with windows of 10kbp and a step of 1kbp.
 This can be achieved using the following commands.

 1) This command will compute per-site FST indexes (please note the order of files).
 The `-whichFst 1` option is preferred Fst estimator for small sample sizes, as it is the case for our test dataset.